tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

     - nunjucks
     - html
 permalink: "/writing/{{ title | slug }}/"
+templateEngineOverride: njk, md
 ---

 {{ preview }}

-In 11ty, you can create [global data files](https://www.11ty.dev/docs/data-global/) and place them inside the `_data` directory.
+When building sites with Eleventy, you can create [global data files](https://www.11ty.dev/docs/data-global/) and place them inside the `_data` directory.
 The data files can then be accessed by any template in the project structure.
-Global data files can be stored as JSON `.json` or values from `module.exports` in a JavaScript `.js` file.
+Global data files can be stored as JSON `.json` or values from `module.exports` in a `.js` custom data file.
+The possibilites with global data files are endless.

 <h2 class="post-heading">Use Cases</h2>

 I think its safe to say when building a website, you might be faced with creating a large grid of repeating card elements (with different data) or a long listing column of values.
 This could be menu items on a restaurant menu, profiles on a main page, the list goes on and on.
+CSS grid provides a way to style nice looking grids, but the underlying HTML still needs to be added one way or another.

-Why sit there and type out 30 different `.card` containers when you can store each card elements data inside a global data file.
-To then iterate through that global card data and generate 30 elements from only one card containers markup.
-This could be data fetched from an API and stored in a `.json` file or by simply typing in the data needed by hand into a `_data/*.json` file.
+Why sit there and type out 100+ different `.card` containers when you can store each card elements data inside a global data file.
+To then iterate over that global card data and generate multiple elements from only one card containers markup.
+This could be data fetched from an API and stored in a `.js` file or by simply typing in the data needed by hand into a `_data/*.json` file.

 <h2 id="cascade-note" class="post-heading">The Data Cascade</h2>